 2. Click Add.

-3. In the Filter Requirements dialog, select whether you want to view and select from All available requirements or filter the list to only requirements which are currently Not Challenged by another step.
+3. In the Filter Requirements dialog, select whether you want to view and select from All available requirements or filter the list to only requirements that are currently Not Challenged by another step.

 4. Click Continue.